bacontime/blog-mirror/art/isomorphic.md

 Moving to a two-dimensional keyboard greatly increases the number of possibilities.
-At first, it may seem like there are two many potential layouts to count, but by imposing a few constraints, we can narrow things down to a reasonable small number of distint layouts.
+At first, it may seem like there are two many potential layouts to count, but by imposing a few constraints, we can narrow things down to a reasonable small number of distinct layouts.

 First, let's restrict to our attentions to a hexagonal grid, as found on a computer keyboard.
 Each possible isomorphic layout can be specified by a pair (α,β)